 Symptoms of Overbite

-If you have the following symptoms, your teeth may have an overbite problem:
+If you have the following symptoms, your teeth may have a same problem:

 Difficulty chewing and eating

 Breathe through the mouth